Democrats zero in on Speaker Johnson in effort to flip House control

 That connection was immediately clear.
 The new speaker raised $1 million in just the first few days after he won the gavel.

-Former Speaker Kevin McCarthy raised about $500 million through his own accounts, his outside Super PAC, and contributions to the House GOP's campaign arm, over the 2022 midterm cycle.
-The Congressional Leadership Fund, the outside Super PAC that raised the bulk of that money and helped recruit and support GOP candidates, says Johnson can "pick up the baton" from McCarthy, and insisted the playing field hasn't changed with Johnson as speaker.
+McCarthy raised about $500 million through his own accounts, his outside super PAC and contributions to the House GOP's campaign arm, over the 2022 midterm cycle.
+The Congressional Leadership Fund, the outside super PAC that raised the bulk of that money and helped recruit and support GOP candidates, says Johnson can "pick up the baton" from McCarthy, and insisted the playing field hasn't changed with Johnson as speaker.

 Republicans running in swing districts praise Johnson's style, downplay substance